Theodore Roosevelt's Maltese Cross Cabin: Today

 The Maltese Cross Cabin was later abandoned for a time, but is now preserved and maintained properly by the National Park Service.
-Today, it is located within Theodore Roosevelt National Park, and designated as a historic landmark.
+It is located within Theodore Roosevelt National Park, and designated as a historic landmark.
 Some personal effects of Theodore Roosevelt remain on display in the cabin.
 Tours of the cabin are held from mid June-Labor Day.
 The rest of the year, the cabin is self-guided.

 The original location of this cabin was several miles away.
 Because of its smaller size the cabin was able to be moved around the state on a public tour, but was relocated to the current site after restoration.
 Nothing remains of his subsequent cabin, located in a much more remote area at the Elkhorn Ranch, except some cornerstones, foundation blocks, and a well which is covered for safety.
 "I do not believe there ever was any life more attractive to a vigorous young fellow than life on a cattle ranch in those days.
 It was a fine, healthy life, too; it taught a man self-reliance, hardihood, and the value of instant decision...I enjoyed the life to the full."